erfinfeluzy/ocp4-notes/autoscale-on-ocp-4.md

         targetAverageUtilization: 80
 ```
 > We will set minimum replica 2, max replica 10. autoscale when cpu reach 80% (targetAverageUtilization) or 160 milicore

+## Notes
+> beware of your application vcpu consumption during startup. if you set request cpu to small, hence it will scale out your pod during apps startup process.